An easy and fun project! Learn how to make glitter wine glasses easily with mod podge and glitter. So many personalized wine glasses you could make!

 The first thing you’ll need to do is glitter wine glasses!

-Clean off your wine glass and add a layer of Mod Podge with a foam brush.
+The first thing you’ll want to do is clean off your wine glass and add a layer of Mod Podge with a foam brush.
 Just brush it on.
-Try to make an even line up at the top of the stem.

-For the glitter, I put a bunch of the neon orange glitter and just a little black glitter in a container and mixed it up.
-Make sure you have a plate or container under the glass and start pouring the glitter onto the mod podge.
+For the glitter, I put a bunch of neon orange glitter and just a little black glitter in a container and mixed it up.
+Make sure you have a plate, glitter tray, or wax paper under the glass to catch the excess glitter.

 Then dump all the glitter on the plate back in your container so you can use it for the next layer.

-Let the glass dry for two hours.
+Let the glass dry for one to two hours.
 Then take a clean dry paintbrush and go over all the glitter as if you were painting it.
 This takes off all the extra glitter that didn’t stick on the first layer.

-Add another layer of Mod Podge over the glitter and repeat the same step of pouring the glitter on the mod podge.
+Add another thin layer of Mod Podge over the glitter and repeat the same step of pouring the glitter on the mod podge.

-Let it dry another two hours and then use the paintbrush and gently remove the extra glitter again.
+Let it dry for another two hours and then use the paintbrush and gently remove the extra glitter again.

-Now you can seal the glitter.
-Use a paintbrush and paint on a layer of Triple Thick and let dry for another few hours.
+Use a paintbrush and paint on a layer of Triple Thick, place the glass upside down, and let dry for another few hours.
 After two coats it will look like this!

 Triple thick is amazing at sealing glitter.
 I use it to make all my glitter makeup brush holders.